Terms of Service

 4. Term and Termination.

 1. Term.
-The Term of this BAA shall become effective as of the Effective Date and shall terminate when all of the PHI provided by Covered Entity to Business Associate, or created or received by Business Associate on behalf of Covered Entity, is destroyed or returned to Covered Entity, or, if it is infeasible to return or destroy PHI, protections are extended to such information, in accordance with the termination provisions of this Section and Section 16 of the Terms of Use.
+The Term of this BAA shall become effective as of the Effective Date and shall terminate when all of the PHI provided by Covered Entity to Business Associate, or created or received by Business Associate on behalf of Covered Entity, is destroyed or returned to Covered Entity, or, if it is infeasible to return or destroy PHI, protections are extended to such information, in accordance with the termination provisions of this Section and the Terms of Service.
 The provisions of this BAA shall survive termination of the BAA to the extent necessary for compliance with HIPAA and the HIPAA Rules.

 2. Material Breach.
 A material breach by either party of any provision of this BAA shall constitute a material breach of the BAA, if such breach is not cured by the breaching party within thirty (30) days of receipt of notice describing the material breach.